Alvin Langdon Coburn: Rise to fame (1900–1905)

 Coburn's prints at the Royal Photographic Society attracted the attention of another important photographer, Frederick H. Evans.
 Evans was one of the founders of the Linked Ring, an association of artistic photographers that was considered at that time to be the highest authority for photographic aesthetics.
 In the summer of 1900 Coburn was invited to exhibit with them, which elevated him to the ranks of some of the most elite photographers of the day.

-In 1901 Coburn lived in Paris for a few months so he could study with photographer Edward Steichen and Robert Demachy.
+In 1901, Coburn lived in Paris for a few months so he could study with photographer Edward Steichen and Robert Demachy.
 He and his mother then toured France, Switzerland and Germany for the remainder of the year.

 When they returned to America in 1902, Coburn began studying with famed photographer Gertrude Käsebier in New York.
 He opened a photography studio on Fifth Avenue but spent much of his time that year studying with Arthur Wesley Dow at his School of Art in Massachusetts.
 At the same time, his mother continued to promote her son whenever she could.
 Stieglitz once told an interviewer, "Fannie Coburn devoted much energy trying to convince both Day and me that Alvin was a greater photographer than Steichen."

-The following year Coburn was elected as an Associate of The Linked Ring, making him one of the youngest members of that group and one of only a few Americans to be so honored.
+The following year Coburn was elected as an Associate of The Linked Ring, making him one of the youngest members of that group and one of only a few Americans to be so honoured.
 In May he was given his first one-man show at the Camera Club of New York, and in July Stieglitz published one of his gravures in Camera Work, No. 3.

-In 1904 Coburn returned to London with a commission from The Metropolitan Magazine to photograph England's leading artists and writers, including G. K. Chesterton, George Meredith, and H. G. Wells.
-During this trip he visited renowned pictorialist J. Craig Annan in Edinburgh and made studies of motifs photographed by pioneering photographers Hill and Adamson.
+In 1904, Coburn returned to London with a commission from The Metropolitan Magazine to photograph England's leading artists and writers, including G. K. Chesterton, George Meredith, and H. G. Wells.
+During this trip he visited renowned pictorialist J. Craig Annan in Edinburgh and made studies of motifs photographed by pioneering photographers David Octavius Hill and Robert Adamson.
 Six more of his images were published in Camera Work, No. 6 (April 1904).
-In 1905 he photographed American artist Leon Dabo.
+In 1905, he photographed American artist Leon Dabo.

 Coburn remained in London throughout 1905 and much of 1906, taking both portraits and landscapes around England.
 He photographed Henry James for The Century magazine and returned to Edinburgh for a series he intended to be visualizations of Robert Louis Stevenson's Edinburgh: Picturesque Notes.